 This chart describes the expected percentage of people who perform the job of GIS Analyst V that make less than that salary.
 For example 50% of the people who perform the job of GIS Analyst V are expected to make less than the median.

 Utilizes Geographic Information System techniques to provide a better understanding of certain variables in a given geographic location.
 Extracts data from GIS software and uses varying analysis methods to arrive at results.
 Recommends appropriate reactionary strategies in response to GIS analysis.
 Provides maps and data sets to clients to supplement analysis.
 Knowledgeable of GIS software and technology.
 Works in conjunction with CADD drafters and technicians.
-Requires a bachelor's degree in area of specialty, additional certification, at least 10 years of experience in the field or in a related area, and may require additional certification.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-May provide consultation on complex projects and is considered to be the top level contributor/specialist.
+Requires a bachelor's degree in area of specialty, additional certification, and may require additional certification.
 Typically reports to a manager or a head of a unit/department.
+Typically requires 10+ years of related experience.
+Works on advanced, complex technical projects or business issues requiring state of the art technical or industry knowledge.
+Works autonomously.
+Goals are generally communicated in "solution" or project goal terms.
+May provide a leadership role for the work group through knowledge in the area of specialization.
 View full job description